Currently there are stages available for the following platforms:

 These are stages targeting fairly new targets, or ones that do not have a lot of users.

 Users should be able to fix issues on these targets intelligently before complaining of issues.
+As of right now the musl stages aren’t maintained, you may want to bootstrap a musl install yourself instead.

 Easiest solution: SystemRescueCD